 - Unplanned weight loss.

-Review latest results for the fifth quarter of the QI Program released in March 2020—on the Explore page Residential Aged Care Quality Indicators—October to December 2020
+Latest results from the QI Program can be viewed on the Explore page Residential Aged Care Quality Indicators—January to March 2021

 You can view previous releases of the Residential Quality Indicators here

 You can view the Residential Aged Care Quality Indicators Annual Report 2019–20 here

 This report presents quality indicators that have been recompiled from more complete data than were available at the cut-off dates for quarterly data reporting.

 Information about the compilation of Quality Indicators, including data quality, is available in the Technical notes for each quarter.
 In particular, it is important to note that the indicators are calculated by combining aggregate data supplied directly by aged care providers with aged care subsidy claims data about care recipient days for the quarter.
 The AIHW is still developing an understanding of factors that affect the quality of both the numerator and denominator for these indicator values.